 - certain types of trainees (for no longer than 90 days pursuant to section 6(g) of the Fair Labor Standards Act (FLSA))

-- employees who agreed to waive minimum wage terms under a valid collective bargaining agreement
+- employees who agreed to waive min. rate terms under a valid collective bargaining agreement

 - Severely disabled workers specified in certificates issued by the Rehabilitation Division of the Department of Employment, Training and Rehabilitation9

-Workers should always consult with an employment attorney before accepting a subminimum wage job.
+Workers should always consult with an employment attorney before accepting a lower minimum wage job.
 Perhaps their employer is wrong about the workers being exempt from wage laws.
-Or perhaps there is an exception that permits the employee to demand minimum compensation.
+Or perhaps there is an exception that permits the employee to demand normal compensation.

 - Negotiation with the employer,